 The Ride: The Jonathan Pon Memorial 2-Day Ride will give you the experience of riding two days back to back and includes a night sleeping in camp with your fellow cyclists.
-Your $95 registration fee on this Positive Pedalers supported ride covers food and campsite fees.
 The route covers almost 150 miles through scenic Marin and Sonoma counties, with overnight camping on the Russian River.

 Day One: – TBA – This was last years route – We start our journey in Sausalito and wind our way through Marin over familiar roads through Larkspur, Fairfax, Lagunitas, and Pt.
 Reyes, all before we break for lunch in the town of Tomales.
 From lunch we travel through Valley Ford and up and into Occidental before we finish at Casini Ranch on the banks of the Russian River.

 Day Two: - TBA – This was last years route From Duncan Mills we take Highway 116 West towards the Coast and then down Highway 1 through Bodega Bay.
 Our first stop of the morning is in Bodega Bay and from there we head into Valley Ford for our second stop.
 We then head to Petaluma for lunch.
 From Petaluma we head to Novato and then on to San Rafael and the familiar towns of San Anselmo, Ross, Larkspur, and Corte Madera before returning to Sausalito.